 - The velocity of the wave can be found using The tension is provided by the weight of the hanging mass.

 - The standing waves will depend on the boundary conditions.
 There must be a node at each end.
 The first mode will be one half of a wave.
 The second can be found by adding a half wavelength.
 That is the shortest length that will result in a node at the boundaries.
 For example, adding one quarter of a wavelength will result in an antinode at the boundary and is not a mode which would satisfy the boundary conditions.
 This is shown in Figure 16.31.

 - Since the wave speed velocity is the wavelength times the frequency, the frequency is wave speed divided by the wavelength.

 - Begin with the velocity of a wave on a string.
 The tension is equal to the weight of the hanging mass.
 The linear mass density and mass of the hanging mass are given:

 - The first normal mode that has a node on each end is a half wavelength.
 The next two modes are found by adding a half of a wavelength.

 - The frequencies of the first three modes are found by using

-Visit this simulation to play with a 1D or 2D system of coupled mass-spring oscillators.
+Engage the Phet simulation below to play with a 1D or 2D system of coupled mass-spring oscillators.
 Vary the number of masses, set the initial conditions, and watch the system evolve.
 See the spectrum of normal modes for arbitrary motion.
 See longitudinal or transverse modes in the 1D system.

 The equations for the wavelengths and the frequencies of the modes of a wave produced on a string: